flype44/Vampire/AUDIO/README.md

 For now it is only available on the `Vampire` (V4) standalone board.

-It is eventually planned for the V2 boards within the `GOLD3` core.
+It is eventually planned for the V2 boards within a `GOLD3` core.

-Main difficulties are : Time and Available space in the V2 FPGA.
+Main difficulties are : Time, FPGA size on the V2, and finish the V4 core first.

 There is no date announced, it all depends on the time the `APOLLO-Team` can spend on this project.

 > It was announced 16 channels, the documentation mentions 8 channels, why ?

-Specifications were reconsidered due to 2 main reasons.
+The specifications were reconsidered for 2 main reasons.

-First, implementing 16 channels on the current FPGA appears to be more greedy than it'd be reasonible.
+First, implementing 16 channels on the current FPGA appears to be more hungry than reasonable.

-Second, the `AC68080` is powerful enough to use software audio mixing (maybe only 5-10% of cpu, if well done).
+Second, the `Vampire` CPU is more than powerful enough to use software audio mixing (maybe only 5-10% of the CPU, if done right).

 > Are there software that already use the new audio chip ?

-There was a **EaglePlayer** plugin (year 2018), but it is deprecated since some refactoring on the audio chip.
+There was a **EaglePlayer** plugin, by Bax (year 2018), but it is obsolete since the audio chip redesign.

 There is the Amiga **MilkyTracker** port, by Neoman (year 2020), which fully implements the 8-channels, and 16-bits modes.